Consensys/linea-monorepo/contracts/README.md

 - [GoLang](https://go.dev/) for the compilation of code to autogenerate data for L2 data and proofs (not strictly required)
 - [Docker](https://www.docker.com/) for the local stack to run in

+If you already have an understanding of the tech stack, use our [Get Started](docs/get-started.md) guide.

 To run the tests:

 ## Testing without coverage